DCmax1111/Laptop_Price_Prediction_DC/README.md

 <<<<<<< HEAD
-# 💻 Laptop Price Prediction
+# Laptop_Price_Prediction_DC

-This project predicts the price of laptops based on their specifications using **Machine Learning**.
+Laptop price prediction using **Machine Learning**.
+This project predicts the price of laptops based on their specifications using Linear Regression and Random Forest (scikit-learn project).

 ---

-## 📂 Project Structure
+## Project Structure
 Laptop_Price_Prediction/
 │── data/
 │ ├── raw/ # Original dataset